dwheelerau/easily-triggered/README.md

 ## Command line instructions
-GPU means much faster, the command line instructions are not that difficult, so don't be affraid to give them a go.
+GPU means much faster inference!
+The command line instructions are not that difficult, so don't be affraid to give them a go.
 The following instructions are based on an example where the camera trap images are stored in a folder on the desktop called `data`.
 In reality this data can be stored anywhere, but you do need to tell the app where it is (instructions below).